alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 A bar drone rolls its way to the table, a tray of drinks clinking and sloshing.
 It claws one and serves to Bopha, but before he can grab it, Val steals it away.
 “Nope, you’ve had enough.”

-“Oh come one Val.”
+“Oh come on Val.”

 “We need work, Bopha.
 Scamming teens out of some cash isn’t going to pay the bills.
 So swallow that stupid pride of yours and make up with Khuyen.”

 “It’s not that easy.”

-She tilts her head, reproaching him, he can only imagine that when she had real eyes, that look must have been one hell of a guilt trip.
-“Bopha, we had one bad job… more like one spectacularly bad job, but either way, Khuyen would have chewed us out and moved on if it hadn’t been for that big ego of yours.”
+“Bopha, we had one bad job… a spectacularly bad job, but either way, Khuyen would have chewed us out and moved on if it weren't for your ego.”

 Bopha remembers the exchange well, and no amount of ass kissing would have smoothed over the Old Lady’s fury.
 Granted, some of the choice words he called her probably didn’t help.
 “We don’t need her Val, we became Strays to get away from having to owe our livelihoods to someone else.”

 Val reaches across the table and grabs his hand.
-He feels the cold touch of her rubbery fingers.
+He feels the pulse of the metronome through her fingers, gently pressing with the ubiquitous beat.
 “Bopha, that was then, this is now.
-The Frontier’s changed and we need to change with it.
+The Frontier’s changing and we need to change with it.
 Can you do that for–”

-Val’s grip on his hand tightens, as her head jerks from side to side, warning symbols flash across her visor, juddering yellows and reds.
-Bopha grabs her hand and tries to rip it off his hand which feels like it’s about to be crushed into pulp.
+Val’s whole body just freezes, the top tapping stopping, the gentle presses gone from her hand.
+Bopha blood turns to ice as reaches across and shakes her shoulder.
 “Val, Val, come on, snap out of it.”

-And just as the pain in his hand reaches its peak, the pressure releases, the warnings messages disappear and Val is back as if nothing happened.
-“–me?”
-She has no clue that it happened.
-Bopha lets out a sigh and pulls his hand from his grip, massaging it under the table.

-“What is it?”
-She tilts her head confused, and he doesn’t have it in him to explain.
-He’d been ignoring the increasing twitches, and stutters in the last few weeks, hoping it wasn’t happening again.
-Especially not after what he had to do to get her treatment last time.
-The tech had promised that she’d be in good shape for another few years, but either he was a lying bastard or he hadn’t accounted for the fact that she’s non-compliant.
-Echos like her are recycled as soon as they deviate, but Val’s biological brain has been outsmarting the cybernetic wiring that’s supposed to keep her slaved for nearly a decade, so who the hell knows what’s happening up there, it’s not like you can just call tech support.
-No, for this kind of problem, you need someone much smarter than a tech, and unfortunately for both of them, someone much more expensive.

-“Nothing, just the brew getting to my head.”
-He looks at his friend, terrified of having to see her slowly rot away, until she’s nothing but an empty husk.
-She’s the closest thing he’s ever had to a family.
-At least family that he wants to be around for more than 5 minutes at a time.
+Suddenly, the spell breaks and she gasps for air, drawing in a dozen quick breaths before slowing down to a regular rhythm.

+“Are you alright?”

+She nods tentatively.

+Bopha's heart is beating a mile a minute.
+The doc said the seizures would come back, but he figured they had more time, she'd been doing so well since the last treatment.

+"Don't look at me like that."

+He can see the panic in her eyes, even though she's doing her best to hide it.
+"Val-"

+She holds up her hand to dismiss it, "We knew it would happen again.
+And it did.
+I'm not going to stop living my life because my brain is fucked.
+I've lived my whole life with it.
+Nothing's changed."

+Everything's changed.
+Bopha knows it.
+He knew it the moment the seizures started a few months ago, Val barely clinging to life in the med bay while they raced across the system to find a doctor who would treat her and keep her secret.
+The treatment worked but the price was steep.
+Steeper than anything Bopha could muster from the odd jobs Khuyen threw their way.
+So he reached out to Desiree and she made him an offer.
+He blew up the frigate and their spot on the roster.
+He promised that would be it, but what other options does he have?
+The doc recommended an off the books specialist who could properly remove the device burrowed in her brain, but his fee makes the doctor's look like parking change.
+He hoped he'd have more time to get the credits.

+"Val, we need to talk about this."

+"We have, we've gone through the options.
+It is what it is."

+"Not all of them.
+We could sell the Garuda."

+Val's eyebrows shoot up, a rare expression of surprise for her normally steely face.
+"No."

+"Let's just think about it."

+"No Bopha.
+There's nothing to think about.
+The Garuda's our home.
+If I'm going to die, I want to die there."

+A tear escapes down Val's cheek, she quickly wipes it away, doubling down on a tough stare to mask it.

+"Alright.
+Okay.
+It's off the table."

+She nods.

+"You should go see Arooj so she can run some tests."
+She waves his words away like an annoying fly.

+"You need to see Khuyen and I'm not leaving until you do."
+She crosses her arms and settles in.
+Val's one of the toughest people he knows, and one of the most stubborn.
+She would die right there, in that shitty old booth just to prove a point.

 “Okay, I’m going.”
 Bopha stands up from the table, feeling the homebrew a little more than he expected.

-“Please try not to burn any more bridges, okay?”
+“Don't fuck this up Bopha.”

 Bopha puts on a grin, touching his chest in fake affront, “Me?
 Everybody loves me.”

-“Uhuh.”

-“You should probably do some Echo stuff while I’m gone.
-You know, blend in, wipe some tables or something.”

-“You’re such an asshole.”
-Valentina stands up, “I’m heading back to the ship.
-Get us a job, or I’m changing the access codes and I’m naming myself Captain.”
+A small smile creeps onto her face, "If that were true, we'd be a lot richer."
+She stands up from the table, taking it slow, testing her balance.
+Bopha suppresses the desire to help her out, knowing she'd hate him for it.

+"I'm locking you out of the Garuda until you talk to her, so don't get lost on the way there."

 Bopha watches her walk off the smile fading from his face.
 He takes a deep breath and then makes his way through the loose crowd of drunkards.
 He reaches the back wall of the bar, where two overly Threaded brutes guard the door to the back.